 By the way, I looked up the card of Fox Spirit, and it tells me that it has excellent traits: Fox is clever, alert, resilient, graceful, and astute.
 It can take quick action when the time is right.
-It can think outside of the box, see more ways than to solve an issue, and always clear about what you deserve.
+It can think outside of the box, see more ways to solve an issue, and always be clear about what you deserve.
 How cool is that?
 There’s more beauty in that little fox than I thought.

 I guess there’s a lot of potential in that small animal.